MusicLodge/MusicLodge.github.io/_pages/equipment_en.md

 - RME Fireface M‐Audio Fast Track Behringer Ultra‐DI
 - Cubase Pro 8.5 Fabfilter Waves
 - Yamaha NS10 Yamaha A100 ampli
-- 25m<sup>2</sup> salle d’enregistrement
+- The recording room is 25m<sup>2</sup>

-Please tell us within weeks notice, as no equipment can be found on site and will be brought.
+Please tell us within two weeks notice, as no equipment can be found on site and will be brought.